Ant2210/keto-kreations/README.md

 6. Change the current working directory to the location where you want the cloned directory to be made.
 7. Type git clone, and then paste the URL you copied in Step 3.
 8. Press Enter.
 Your local clone should be created.
+9. To install all the required dependencies you just need to run the following...
+    ```bash
+    pip3 install -r requirements.txt
+    ```

 [Back to top](#title)